LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 KNOWN LIMITATIONS /  BUGS...
 ----------------------------
 * Scan of physical inputs are not filtered.
-* Modbus master for distributed I/O recently developped, should be use with caution...
+* Modbus master for distributed I/O recently developed, should be use with caution...
-  Generally, the logic used on a PLC is: get inputs, apply logic (rungs/grafcet), and then set ouputs, but it is absolutely not the case with distributed I/O. Perhaps it could cause some troubles...?
+  Generally, the logic used on a PLC is: get inputs, apply logic (rungs/grafcet), and then set outputs, but it is absolutely not the case with distributed I/O. Perhaps it could cause some troubles...?